HelenHelene/eportfolio/module/OOP_Assignment2.md

 | **8** | test.py |  | Contains automated tests to validate the functionality of the driverless car system. |

 #### Data Structures Used
  - **List:** Used in the Backend class to store the history of actions.
-Lists allow efficient appending, suitable for maintaining a history log.
+Lists allow efficient appending, suitable for maintaining history log.

 #### OOP Features Used
  - **Inheritance:** The DriverlessCar class inherits from the Vehicle class, allowing it to use and extend the functionalities of the base class.